Cincinnati, Ohio, Schools that Provide Clerical Training

 This center offers rotating courses that can help clerical workers.
 For instance, the Microsoft Office Specialist training program will give students the skills needed to use Microsoft Office and its associated programs.
 OSHA training will give students the knowledge for a safe and healthy workspace, no matter the industry.

 Other School Option

-Students can also acquire clerical skills by enrolling in an administrative management technology program at the University of Cincinnati - Blue Ash College, located about 15.9 mi.
+Students can also acquire clerical skills by enrolling in an applied administration program at the University of Cincinnati - Blue Ash College, located about 15.9 mi.
 (21 min.) from Cincinnati.